 For those who smoke tobacco, the holiday season can be full of stressors and triggers.
 Individuals who are in the process of quitting or cutting back on smoking during the holidays can find it difficult to remain committed.
 But, staying tobacco free during the holidays isn’t impossible – with the right support and resources.
-No one knows this better than the coaches at Quit Genius, a confidential, virtual tobacco cessation program.
-Quit Coaches provide personalized, unlimited support to individuals in the Quit Genius tobacco cessation program – helping them to understand behaviors and overcome challenges throughout their journey.
-As specialists in tobacco addiction, Quit Genius coaches are an invaluable extension to an individual’s efforts to remain tobacco free, especially during a fraught season, and are often turned to during particularly challenging times.
+No one knows this better than the coaches at Pelago, a confidential, virtual tobacco cessation program.
+Quit Coaches provide personalized, unlimited support to individuals in the Pelago tobacco cessation program – helping them to understand behaviors and overcome challenges throughout their journey.
+As specialists in tobacco addiction, Pelago coaches are an invaluable extension to an individual’s efforts to remain tobacco free, especially during a fraught season, and are often turned to during particularly challenging times.

 In an effort to help individuals remain committed to their goals this holiday season, the Quit Coaches compiled this list of tips to staying tobacco free.